awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-short-code.md

 For information about short code pricing, see [Amazon Pinpoint Pricing](https://aws.amazon.com/pinpoint/pricing/#Dedicated_Short_Codes)\.

 **Important**
 If you're new to SMS messaging with Amazon Pinpoint, request a monthly SMS spend threshold that meets the expected demands of your SMS use case\.
 By default, your monthly spend threshold is $1\.00 USD\.
 You can request to increase your spend threshold in the same support case that includes your request for a short code\.
 Or, you can use a separate case\.
-For more information, see [Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.
+For more information, see [Requesting Increases to Your Monthly SMS Spending Limit for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.

 ## Step 1: Open a Service Limit Increase Case<a name="channels-sms-awssupport-short-code-open"></a>